sharanvarma0/gmailbuddy/README.md

 A simple diagram below should give enough context.
 The codebase is rather simple so context can be obtained in detail just by going through it.

 ## Future Scope and Improvements

+1. Better Error Handling and Exception Handling

+   The current codebase is barebones and uses the Exception base class everywhere.
+This is a problem if we at some point need to act differently on different types of exceptions.
+A custom set of exception classes can be used to improve this in the future.

+3. Updates to DB at scale

+   The current approach uses an UPDATE query to update the fields in the database directly.
+At scale, UPDATE does a lock on the table so it could present problems.
+Furthermore, this direct UPDATE query is not going via an ORMs mapping engine so query optimization is a current trade off

+5. Use ORM to update in DB

+   An expansion of the point above.
+ORMs are much better at DB interaction due to their abstraction and certain query optimization that they do internally.
+They also are compliant in generating queries which are much safer from both an functional and security standpoint.

+7. Argparse based handling
+   Use Argparse module to pass configurable values to the scripts